EdWeek Market Brief Virtual Forum

 You're In Good Company

-Network with and learn from other executives this October!
+Learn alongside other education company executives!
 Our attendees come from leading-edge education technology companies, big education publishers with legacy brands, and small start-ups, making a name for themselves in the K-12 marketplace.
-Below are organizations that will be represented in October 2023!
-More signing up daily.
-Connect and don’t miss out…
+Below are organizations that were represented at our October 2023 Summit.
+Don’t miss out!

 240 Tutoring | AIM Institute for Learning & Research | AKJ Education | Alliance for a Healthier Generation | American Book Company | American Reading Company | Aperture Education (a Riverside Insights Company) | Association for Middle Level Education | Autodesk | BARR Center | BellXcel | Bluum | Boys Town | Britannica Education | Changing Students’ Odds for Success | Clarity Consulting | College Board | Committee for Children | Curriculum Associates | ECS Learning Systems | Ed2Market | EdGate Correlation Services | Edmentum | EL Education | engage2learn | English Learners Success Forum | EVERFI | Fathom Reads | FuelEd | Graduation Alliance | Great Minds | Houghton Mifflin Harcourt | Illustrative Mathematics | Imagine Learning | Ingram Education Services | Institute for Education Innovation (IEI) | Istation | Jamf | K12 Coalition | Learning Without Tears | Lexia Learning | Lightspeed Systems | Lincoln Learning Solutions | LinkIt! | Logic of English | Membean | NoRedInk | OneScreen | PBLWorks | Pearson | PowerSchool | Progress Learning | Reading Horizons | Renaissance | Scholastic Education Solutions | SchoolMint | Solution Tree | STEM Education Works | Student Achievement Partners | TalkingPoints | Teacher Created Materials | The Achievement Network, Ltd. | The Buck Institute for Education DBA PBLWorks | TNTP | Vector Solutions | Westchester Education Services | Yale Center for Emotional Intelligence